ytthuan/LeoSQLServerRServices/PerfTuning/README.md

 > https://sqlrperftuning.blob.core.windows.net/perftuningdb/PerfTuning2.bak

 **Steps**
-> - Ensure that you have access to SQL Server 2016 with R Service enabled.
+> - Ensure that you have access to SQL Server with ML Services enabled.
 You should also have permission to create or access the PerfTuning database.
 > - Create the PerfTuning database and add tables using the attached R and SQL scripts.
 You can either run createall.cmd or run the other db and table creating scripts one by one.
 To expedite, you can skip running the scripts by downloading the database using links above and restoring.
 > - Install the dependant RODBC package, if not installed.
 Ensure that it is installed in the right library where Microsoft RevoScaleR package was installed.
 (If you ran creatall.cmd, it will install this package.
 Update the file if lib path needs to be specified)
 > - Update the runtests.R file to match your connection string and data directories.